newrelic/helm-charts/charts/newrelic-logging/README.md

 Sometimes the security constraints of some clusters don't allow mounting `hostPath`s in read-write mode.
 That's why you can chose among the following persistence modes.
 Each one has their pros and cons.

-- `hostPath` (default) will use hostPath mount to store the db file on the node disk, the easier an most reliable, but prohibited by some security policies.
+- `hostPath` (default) will use a `hostPath` mount to store the DB file on the node disk.
+This is the easiest, cheapest an most reliable option, but prohibited by some cloud vendor security policies.
 - `none` will disable the fluent-bit db file, this could cause log duplication or data loss in case fluent-bit gets restarted.
 - `persistentVolume` (linux only) will use a ReadWriteMany persistent volume to store the db file.
 This will override `fluentBit.db` path and use `/db/${NODE_NAME}-fb.db` file instead.
 If you use this option in a windows cluster it will default to none on windows nodes.